iaretechnician/barebones-masterserver-wiki/Creating-Modules.md

 }
 ```

+To handle a message from client, you'll need to add a handler by calling `master.AddClientHandler()`

 When Master Server starts, it automatically "scans" the scene for all of the components that extend `MasterModule`.

 In general, it's convenient to add your modules as children of MasterServer component, like this: